cpoonolly/set-game/README.md

-This app is a receation of the Set Daily Puzzle (may she rest in peace).
+This app is a recreation of the Set Daily Puzzle (may she rest in peace).
 It's still a work in progress!

 ### Commands
 - `npm install` to install dependencies